 Areas of research interest and expertise among Department of Urology faculty cover a wide range of urologic diseases.
 Faculty members work collaboratively with each other and investigators in other Mayo departments on urology-related basic, translational and clinical studies.

 Basic and translational research

 The Basic Urology Research Unit is comprised of several research laboratories, which together total more than 5,000 square feet.
 The labs are equipped for state-of-the-art molecular and cellular biology studies, development and maintenance of stable cell lines and primary cultures, biochemical and immunochemical studies, and molecular analysis of clinical specimens.

 The department's translational research efforts are a bridge between its laboratory and clinical research activities.
 Moving a promising new treatment into the clinical setting not only benefits patients, but also gives investigators new insights into how the therapy may be fine-tuned back in the laboratory.

 Most basic and translational urologic research at Mayo focuses on developing, advancing and subsequently offering cutting-edge therapies and treatment paradigms for urologic cancer patients, including investigating novel anticancer agents and technologies to be used as complements to conventional surgical therapy.

-The department has three labs working on basic and translational studies:
+The department has two labs working on basic and translational studies:

 - Donald Tindall, Ph.D., is studying prostate cancer and the mechanisms by which prostate cancer cells survive following androgen ablation — the most common therapy for advanced prostate cancer — as well as the molecular mechanisms by which co-regulatory proteins modulate the transcriptional activity of the androgen receptor and how these proteins are altered in prostate cancer.
 Learn more on Dr. Tindall's laboratory website.